Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 ### Tue, 6/4

 Trying to continue testing, decode worked initially but fails after a certain point...Checked encode with my own version, but decoded output remains the same.
 Then, I tried creating another decode following Regina's version, but it didn't work either.
 More tests need to be done to find out why it works initially.
+2nd version of decode now works, checked with images, text, strings, and later wav files.
+Also changed input modes from numbers to strings for greater user convenience.
+Note that printed output of encode/decode can be used to reverse the process if entered as input for the other.

 ### Mon, 5/26